 Mattie is arguably one of the top-most revered Olympic Weightlifters this generation has ever produced.
 Her lifts and numbers are stellar, and I haven’t even touched on her impeccable technique.
 One of the most respected attributes of Mattie is the transparency in her training.

-After her 2016 season ended with the American Open, Mattie’s coach, Daniel Camargo, presented Mattie with it and she accepted and rose to the challenge.
+After her 2016 season ended with the American Open, Mattie’s coach, Daniel Camargo, presented Mattie with taking a week off and she accepted and rose to the challenge.
+It was what was best for her body after cutting weight and training so hard, and it was what was best for her mentally to prevent burn out.

 Brooke has always been a beauty behind the lifts and catapulted to CrossFit fame when she won the 2015 California Regional, sending her to Carson to test her strength.
 The training regimen in which an athlete of Brooke’s caliber follows, is sure to require discipline, attention to detail, and calculated days off.